Tax Preparation Help

 Write “EXCISE - FIRST TAXPAYER'S REPORT” across the top of that copy.

-• Removal at a terminal rack.
+• Removal at a terminal rack,

-• Nonbulk entries into the United States.
+• Nonbulk entries into the United States, and

 • Removals or sales by blenders.